From the Learning Center

 Term Life Insurance Age Rate Chart

-When it comes to the average cost of life insurance, the early bird gets the worm (and in this case, the worm is a lower rate).
+When it comes to the average cost of life insurance, the early bird usually gets the worm (and in this case, the worm is a lower rate).

-*Table chart of term life insurance rates by age based on the data of a non-smoking woman applying for a 30-year term life insurance policy from bestow.com at ages 25, 30, 35, 40, and 45 with data pulled on August 30, 2022.
-Quote reflected is an example.
+*Rates shown are examples based on a healthy, non-smoking woman applying for a 30-year term life insurance policy from bestow.com at ages 25, 30, 35, and 40, with data pulled on December 9, 2022.
 Your actual life insurance premium will be determined by underwriting review.

 If you’re curious about your life insurance rates, most companies offer term life insurance quotes free of charge, and the whole process typically takes less than a minute.
 You can even plug in your future age to see just how much your life insurance rates might rise if you were to wait.